 “The likeness of those who spend their wealth in the way of Allah is as the likeness of a grain (of corn); it grows seven ears, and each ear has a hundred grains.
 Allah gives manifold increase to whom He wills, and Allah is All-Sufficient for His creatures’ needs, All-Knower.
 [Qur'an: Chapter 2, Verse 261]

 The example set by the Prophet Muhammad teaches us to be as generous as possible.
 We are also encouraged to give alms as a way to earn the pleasure of Allah , averting calamities and and to cure ailments.
 There was an incident from the recent past regarding a woman who was diagnosed with renal failure.
 Dialysis stopped showing positive results and she was recommended to undergo a kidney transplant.
 Another poor woman came to the hospital to donate her kidney, but was crying a lot.
 They asked her why she was crying.
 She said she was donating her kidney because she was too poor and couldn’t find any work and her kids were going hungry.
 The sick woman paid the poor woman the total amount for the kidney without actually taking the kidney.
 A day after that, when the doctors examined the sick woman, they found her 100% healthy.
 Subhan Allah!

 7. Love Technology?
 Tune It Out and Reconnect with Ramadan!

 A lot of today’s youth are addicted to technology; they might spend 20 hours per day playing video games or surfing the net.
-But Ramadan is to remember Allah (glorified and exalted be He) and share the happiness with your family, friends and community as well.
+But Ramadan is to remember Allah and share the happiness with your family, friends and community as well.